 - 1. Review any matters potentially having a significant impact on District finances before the Board of Education takes action. - 2.
 Assist the District in educating the general public concerning school finance issues. - 2.
 Assist the District in creating reader friendly budget information.
 Assist the District in educating the general public concerning school finance issues, including creating reader friendly budget information. - 3.
-Review any matters potentially having a significant impact on District finances before the Board of Education takes action. - - a) Ensuring that the revenues raised by Measure R are used for the following purposes: - i) To preserve programs ands replace funds lost or reduced due to inadequate state funding; - ii) To sustain achievement in reading, writing, and mathematics for all students at all grade levels and to fulfill the District's core curriculum which includes music, arts, and athletics; and, - iii) To attract and retain highly qualified teachers and, - iiii) To protect the taxpayers' investment in education and ensure District accountability by providing for special citizen financial oversight and independent annual audits of revenues and expenditures. - b) Overseeing the District's accounting for revenues raised by Measure R, including placing Measure R revenues in a separate account; - c) Consulting with the District in the preparation of an Annual Plan for Measure R expenditures for Board action; - d) Reviewing the District's annual report to the Board and the Financial Oversight Committee identifying the actual amount of Measure R funds collected and expended, and how these expenditures relate to the Annual Plan approved by the Board; and, - e) Reviewing the District's annual independent audit of Measure R revenues and expenditures. - 54.
+Review any matters potentially having a significant impact on District finances before the Board of Education takes action. - 43.
+Serve as the Measure R Independent Citizens Oversight Committee charged with reviewing the District's administration of and compliance with the terms of the Measure. including: - a) Ensuring that the revenues raised by Measure R are used for the following purposes: - To preserve programs ands replace funds lost or reduced due to inadequate state funding; - ii) To sustain achievement in reading, writing, and mathematics for all students at all grade levels and to fulfill the District's core curriculum which includes music, arts, and athletics; and, - iii) To attract and retain highly qualified teachers and. - iiii) To protect the taxpayers' investment in education and ensure District accountability by providing for special citizen financial oversight and independent annual audits of revenues and expenditures. - b) Overseeing the District's accounting for revenues raised by Measure R, including placing Measure R revenues in a separate account; - c) Consulting with the District in the preparation of an Annual Plan for Measure R expenditures for Board action; - d) Reviewing the District's annual report to the Board and the Financial Oversight Committee identifying the actual amount of Measure R funds collected and expended, and how these expenditures relate to the Annual Plan approved by the Board; and, - e) Reviewing the District's annual independent audit of Measure R revenues and expenditures. - 54.
 Provide monitoring and oversight review of the City of Santa Monica joint-use agreement with the District, as per the terms of that contractual agreement.

-- 65. Provide monitoring and oversight review of any City of Malibu contributions to the District. - $\neq \underline{6}$.
-Review the District's annual audit and accompanying management letters, and submit any comments or recommendations to the Board of Education. - 87.
+- 65. Provide monitoring and oversight review of the City of Malibu joint-use agreement with the District, as per the terms of that contractual agreement. - ₹6.
+Review the District's annual audit and accompanying management letters, and submit any comments or recommendations to the Board of Education. - §7.
 Review the annual budget, enrollment projections, revenue and expenditure forecasts, and the District's capital program, and submit any recommendations to the Board of Education. - 98.
 Serve as liaison to other District committees regarding financial implications of proposed program or policy changes at the direction of the Board.